 The Rehabilitation Counseling and Psychology program at the University of North Carolina at Chapel Hill is fully accredited by the Council on Rehabilitation Education (CORE) through 2015 www.core-rehab.org.

 Our full‐time program admits students each year in the fall.
 Currently, we have a total of 40 students.
 We have four full‐time tenure‐track faculty and one full-time clinical assistant professor who teach the CORE accredited curriculum.
 The instructor to student ratio is 1:8.
-The average instructor rating for rehabilitation counseling courses for the 2011-2012 academic year was 4.5 (Scale of 1-5, where “5” is the highest score possible).
+The average instructor rating for rehabilitation counseling courses for the 2014-2015 academic year was 4.5.

-Eighteen percent of the students are from underrepresented groups.
-Another separate 15% are individuals with disabilities.
-The division has an RSA training grant that provides a total of $75,000 each year in student support in the form of tuition assistance.
-In the 2011-2012 academic year, the division had money from university tuition funds to provide an additional $55,200 in student aid to students.
+Sixteen percent of the students are from underrepresented groups.
+Another separate 11% are individuals with disabilities.
+100% of the RCP Class of 2015 received division funding.
+The division received two RSA training grants totaling $1.75 million over 5 years in student support in the form of tuition assistance for up to 14 students each year.
 Each year one student is awarded the University Merit scholarship which provides in-state tuition and a stipend for working with professors on research and teaching 15 hours/week for one year.
-The Division has two privately funded scholarships of $2,000 each donated by alumni.
-Including other scholarship and work assistantship opportunities, in total, 17 students received scholarships or work assistantships in addition to funding that came from our RSA training grant.
+Finally, the Division has up to five privately funded scholarships of up to $5,000 each donated by alumni.

 CHAPTER 53 of the North Carolina BOARD OF LICENSED PROFESSIONAL COUNSELORS

 SECTION .0100 - accepts the CRC exam as one of the national exams they will accept as one of the criteria necessary to become licensed as a Professional Counselor.